 And one way to practice having dialogues between two people is to study some examples to use as models.

-Just use these eight resources for Spanish dialogues between two friends to prepare yourself for fun, friendly interactions—no fire extinguisher required (probably).
+Just use these seven resources for Spanish dialogues between two friends to prepare yourself for fun, friendly interactions—no fire extinguisher required (probably).